You’re sitting there dreaming of all the wonderful things you want to accomplish during your retirement…

 More specifically, the trusty recipe that works wonders for my students is micro-steps + mini-goals.

 The reason why it’s so powerful is it allows you to get so specific about your task that it takes the guessing and mind-wandering out of your to-do at hand.
-In other words, it removes overwhelm out of the equation.
+In other words, it removes overwhelm from the equation.

 So many of my students initially talk to me about how overwhelmed (or underwhelmed) they are by the big picture.
 They have a grand idea of their larger goals, yet no clue where to start.